perforce/helix-authentication-service/docs/Design.md

 # Design

-This document is intended for developers who are interested in the inner workings of the Helix Authentication Service.
+This document is intended for developers who are interested in the inner workings of the P4 Authentication Service.

 ## Overview